Smartling/SmartlingHelp/_articles/manage-content/workflows/create-and-customize-a-workflow.md

 ![](/uploads/versions/smartling___translation_workflow-7---x----1249-497x---.png)

 <div class="info">
-You can also manage default workflow from each language from the <a href="/support/articles/manage-languages-in-a-project/">Project Summary page</a>.
+You can also manage default workflow for each language from the <a href="/support/articles/manage-languages-in-a-project/">Project Summary page</a>.
 </div>